pascallaliberte/sharpen.page/index.md

 layout: home
 ---

-# Consultant on Buyer Understanding for Software Founders
+# Consultant on Buyer Understanding<br>for Software Founders

 For sharpening your understanding of the buyer's motivation, your marketing copy and your feature set.